warning Coming soon – PHH Mortgage is changing its name! right arrow

 Mortgage insurance is required for all loans with an LTV in excess of 80%, based on the lower of the appraised value or sales price (see exception below for loans in the state of New York).

-Sellers must correctly reflect mortgage insurance premiums and closing escrows on the Closing Disclosure.
+Clients must correctly reflect mortgage insurance premiums and closing escrows on the Closing Disclosure.

 PHH does not accept minimum mortgage insurance coverage at this time.
 PHH reserves the right to charge Agency LLPAs and other administrative fees if a loan is purchased with minimum mortgage insurance.